Peter Hamilton: Vocational Rehabilitation tends to be the poor relation; it’s overlooked and forgotten

 READ MORE: DWP announce new Occupational Health Taskforce in desperate bid to reduce NHS waiting lists

-However, as Peter Hamilton, Head of Market Engagement at Zurich Insurance, rightly points out, “while there are many aspects of occupational health, vocational rehabilitation tends to be the poor relation; it’s overlooked and forgotten […] rehabilitation is the unsung hero, it’s the difference between people getting back to work or not.”
+However, as Peter Hamilton, Head of Market Engagement at Zurich Insurance, rightly points out, “While there are many aspects of occupational health, vocational rehabilitation tends to be the poor relation; it’s overlooked and forgotten […] rehabilitation is the unsung hero, it’s the difference between people getting back to work or not.”

-Speaking with Protection Reporter, Peter Hamiliton said the insurer’s latest campaign is about “recognising the absolute need, realising the story hasn’t been told well enough so far, and harnessing the power of real-life stories.”
+Speaking with Protection Reporter, Peter Hamilton said the insurer’s latest campaign is about “recognising the absolute need, realising the story hasn’t been told well enough so far, and harnessing the power of real-life stories.”

 READ MORE: Zurich Insurance calls on UK Government to mandate rehabilitation support in the workplace

 Last year, Jeremy Hunt told The Times, “You can have an enormously rich life by continuing to make a contribution to the economy.
 It doesn’t just have to be about going to the golf course.”
-At the time, employment experts hit back; “I’m not sure anyone who’d left the workforce during the Pandemic is going to come back from the golf course […] but there are plenty of people who want to stay in work but can’t,” Peter clarified.
+At the time, employment experts hit back; “I’m not sure anyone who’d left the workforce during the pandemic is going to come back from the golf course […] but there are plenty of people who want to stay in work but can’t,” Peter clarified.
 Thankfully, with the UK facing a “disturbing” loss of £66.3bn a year by 2030 due to long-term health conditions, there’s growing recognition that workplace health is important.

 “If you’re sick, that’s not great for you, but it’s also not great for your employer because they’ve got to work around the fact, you’re not there.”